-Howard Bossen is Professor of Photography and Visual Communication in the School of Journalism and Co-Director of Journalism Graduate Studies.
+Howard Bossen is Professor Emeritus of Photography and Visual Communication in the School of Journalism.
 He is an independent photography curator and was the adjunct curator of photography at the MSU Museum and the Kresge Art Museum (now the Eli and Edythe Broad Art Museum at Michigan State University).

 He is the author of many articles and books, including Luke Swank: Modernist Photographer and Henry Holmes Smith: Man of Light.
 He was, along with John P. Beck, co-editor of Detroit Resurgent, which features photographs by Gilles Perrin and interviews by Nicole Ewenczyk.
 He co-edited with Eric Freedman One Community, One Week, Many Faiths: The Diversity of Worship and Belief, a book of essays and photographs by students that grew out of special topics courses in 2013.